scipopt/papilo/README.md

 The second way to set a subset of parameters is by directly accessing the instance of `papilo::PresolveOptions` that is stored within each instance of `papilo::Presolve<REAL>`.
 Setting the random seed with this method can simply be achieved by `presolve.getPresolveOptions().randomseed = 42`.
 The caveat with directly accessing the `papilo::PresolveOptions` is, that parameters added by individual presolvers cannot be set and that no error checking is performed in case the user sets a parameter to an invalid value.
-Nevertheless this can be convenient for setting basic things like tolerances, time limits, and thread limits.
+Nevertheless, this can be convenient for setting basic things like tolerances, time limits, and thread limits.

 # Adding a presolver